kerl/kerl/README.md

 ## Downloading

-If you are on MacOS, and using [homebrew](https://github.com/Homebrew/brew), you can install kerl, along with shell completion, by running:
+If you are on MacOS, and using [homebrew](https://github.com/Homebrew/brew), you can install `kerl`, along with shell completion, by running:

 ```sh
 brew install kerl